Arunteja27/Music_Application/README.md

 main.cc: instantiates a Controller object and calls the launch() function

 Makefile: Compiles a single executeable "a4" using the command "make".
 It also contains a "clean" command which removes the "a4" executeable and any object files.
-This "clean" command is ran using the default "make clean".
+This "clean" command is ran using the default "make clean" (in Linux).

 MediaFactory.cc: Boundary object, used to create Songs, Albums, and Criteria objects.
 It separates application logic from the creation of Songs, Albums or Criteria types.
 MediaFactory.h